Advisory Group for Disability Issues – Terms of Reference

 Location, Travel and Expenses

-The meetings will take place in the National Capital Region.
-Face-to-face meetings are preferable; however, some work by e-mail or teleconference may be necessary between meetings.
+The meetings will take place either in person in the National Capital Region, either remotely by videoconference.
+Face-to-face meetings are preferable; however, Elections Canada will aim to moderate virtual meetings in a way that is consistent with face-to-face meetings, while using the services of a professional facilitator.
+Furthermore, some work through an online consultation platform, or by other virtual methods as appropriate, may be necessary between meetings.
 This will be determined and communicated at each meeting in the discussion of next steps.

-Travel required to participate in face-to-face meetings will be coordinated and covered in full by Elections Canada.
+Travel required to participate in face-to-face meetings will be covered in full by, and coordinated with the assistance of, Elections Canada.
 Travel expenses will be reimbursed as per the Treasury Board of Canada Directive on Travel, Hospitality, Conference and Event Expenditures for non-public servant travel.

 Confidentiality and Impartiality